superlinear-ai/poetry-cookiecutter/README.md

    pip install cruft
    ```
 2. Create a new repository and clone it locally.
-3. In the repository's parent directory, run:
+3. In the **repository's parent directory**, run:
    ```bash
    cruft create -f git@github.com:radix-ai/poetry-cookiecutter.git
    ```
+4. Answer the templating questions in the shell and make sure to use the repository name as package name.

 </details>